-"We simply do not have the information to vouch for the safety of many of these chemicals" -Michael Taylor, Former FDA Deputy Commissioner for Foods and Veterinary Medicine (2010-2016)1
+"We simply do not have the information to vouch for the safety of many of these chemicals"

+-Michael Taylor, Former FDA Deputy Commissioner for Foods and Veterinary Medicine (2010-2016)1

-The Food Safety and Chemical Disclosure Act (A1556A/S1239A):^{2,3}
+The Food Safety and Chemical Disclosure Act (A1556C2/S1239C3):

-- 1. Requires food companies to publicly disclose safety evidence for "generally recognized as safe" (GRAS) food chemicals. - 2.
-Prohibits the sale of food containing Red 3, potassium bromate, and propylparaben-chemicals linked to cancer and reproductive toxicity-statewide. - 3.
-Bans seven synthetic color dyes from food, snacks, and beverages in New York schools.
+- Requires food companies to publicly disclose safety evidence for "generally recognized as safe" (GRAS) food chemicals. - Prohibits the sale of food containing Red 3, potassium bromate, and propylparaben-chemicals linked to cancer, hormone disruption, and reproductive toxicity-statewide.

-1. What is the GRAS Loophole?
+What is the GRAS Loophole?

 The U.S. Food and Drug Administration (FDA) is responsible for ensuring the safety of food ingredients, but the agency's current regulatory system leaves consumers vulnerable to harmful substances.
-While a small fraction of ingredients undergo FDA premarket approval, most chemicals enter the food supply though the "generally recognized as safe" (GRAS) Ioophole, which allows food companies to self-determine that a food chemical is safe.^{4,5} While companies can choose to inform the FDA of their GRAS determination, many simply use the chemical without ever notifying the FDA-and this 'secret GRAS' pathway into the food supply is totally legal.6 This lack of transparency leaves both consumers and regulators in the dark, with little ability to identify or address potential dangers in our food supply.
+While a small fraction of ingredients undergo FDA premarket approval, most chemicals enter the food supply though the "generally recognized as safe" (GRAS) loophole, which allows food companies to self-determine that a food chemical is safe. ^{4,5} While companies can choose to inform the FDA of their GRAS determination, many simply use the chemical without ever notifying the FDA-and this 'secret GRAS' pathway into the food supply is totally legal.
+6 This lack of transparency leaves both consumers and regulators in the dark, with little ability to identify or address potential dangers in our food supply.